Diego-Bonora/-holbertonschool-CarToFix/README.md

 ---------
 [Service] (3c06fc08-ca02-4177-b359-1a6fc6f85209) {'_sa_instance_state': <sqlalchemy.orm.state.InstanceState object at 0x7f4496c41710>, 'done': False, 'title': 'Kill delivery service', 'description': 'Summertime - George Gershwin', 'note': 'A piano was required', 'vehicle_id': '0c5fc03b-e145-4bd2-8a88-499933efeff9', 'user_id': '6b96b94e-3623-4ac7-8994-082a0913244c', 'budget_id': 'a9f83602-9bd7-4464-843f-af320853ad43', 'created_at': datetime.datetime(2023, 10, 19, 3, 58, 24, 440619), 'id': '3c06fc08-ca02-4177-b359-1a6fc6f85209'}
 ---------
+BUDGET
 [Budget] (a9f83602-9bd7-4464-843f-af320853ad43) {'_sa_instance_state': <sqlalchemy.orm.state.InstanceState object at 0x7f449cbd12e8>, 'total_price': 400.0, 'payment_method': 'Credit-Card', 'installments': 0, 'warranty': 0, 'confirmed': False, 'sent': False, 'active': False, 'created_at': datetime.datetime(2023, 10, 19, 3, 58, 24, 353658), 'id': 'a9f83602-9bd7-4464-843f-af320853ad43', 'services': [<models.service.Service object at 0x7f4496c41668>, <models.service.Service object at 0x7f4496c416d8>, <models.service.Service object at 0x7f4496c41748>]}
 Alright
 ```
 At the end of the file:
 * It will also create another budget, and vehicle... for population and variety purposes.
 	* The dictionaries used to create them were provided, so they can be used, to post or update request.
-* It will also create instances of some other objects, which were required
+* It will also create instances of some other objects, which were required;
+	* 2(Brand)

 ## Routes
 ### User() Routes: